-Particulars pursuant to section 197(12) and Rule 5 of Companies (Appointment and Remuneration) rules 2014.
+Particulars pursuant to section 197(12) and Rule 5 of Companies (Appointment and Remuneration) rules 2014

-(i) The ratio of the remuneration of each director to the median employee's remuneration for the Financial year. , , Ratio in respect of Managing Director - NA
+(1) The ratio of the remuneration of each director to the median employee's remuneration for the Financial year Managing Director is paid only HRA.
+No other remuneration is paid.
+Other Directors are not paid any remuneration except sitting fees.
+Sitting fees paid to the Directors have not been considered as Remuneration.
+Ratio in respect of Managing Director - NA